 NODE_ENV: production

 PORT: "3000"Both formats are equivalent.
 The list syntax (- KEY=value) is more common in the wild.
+Note that NODE_ENV and PORT set here override anything the image baked in with ENV.

 Docker Compose automatically loads a file named .env in the same directory as your docker-compose.yml.
 Variables from this file are available for substitution in the YAML file itself — they are NOT automatically injected into containers.